 Let $S$ be a shape with topology $\mathcal{T}$.
 A part $x$ of $S$ is said to be \emph{closed} whenever its complement relative to $S$, namely $S$ - $x$, is open.
 For example, in Figure 17, part (a) is closed but not open in the topology in Figure 15a; likewise, parts (b), (c) and (d) are closed but not open in the first, second and third topology in Figure 15d, respectively.

-Instead of using open parts, one could just as well define a topology for a shape by giving a collection of closed parts satisfying the same three conditions given in \emph{Section 3.1}.
+Instead of using the notion of ``open part" as the primitive concept, one could just as well define a topology for a shape by using the notion of ``closed part".
 One could then define open parts as the complements of closed parts and proceed in the obvious way.
-This procedure has no particular technical or conceptual advantages over the one already adopted.
+This procedure has no particular technical advantages over the one already adopted.

 A part $x$ of $S$ is said to be \emph{closed-open} if $x$ is both open and closed in $\mathcal{T}$.
 In other words, a closed-open part is an open part whose complement is also open.
 For example, in any topology the \emph{empty shape} and the shape itself are always closed-open parts.
 The topology in Figure 15a, the second and third topologies in Figure 15d have additional closed-open parts---they are shown in Figure 18a, 18b and 18c, respectively.
 The first topology in Figure 15d has no additional closed-open parts.